 Albrecht Dürer’s House

 While in Nuremberg, you can visit the quirky house that once was home to Germany’s best-known Renaissance artist Albrecht Dürer.
 Located in Nuremberg’s old town, the five-floor house is impressive in size and curious in design.
-Unusually, the bottom two floors are a soft grey sandstone, while the top three floors are a red and white timber-framed construction.
+Unusually, the bottom two floors are a soft gray sandstone, while the top three floors are a red and white timber-framed construction.

 The house was turned into a museum in 1871 and features period furnishings, a re-creation of his workshop and rotating exhibits of his drawings and prints.
 You can take a guided tour from an interpreter playing his wife, Agnes, for an even more authentic experience.

 The Nuremberg Christmas market, or Chriskindlesmarkt, is one of the biggest in Germany.
 You can stroll under the string lights and breathe in the smells of mulled wine, roasted almonds, gingerbread and bratwurst.
 Running daily through Advent, the market draws about 2,000,000 visitors to its stalls, which are set up in the central market square of Nuremberg’s old town.